 WalkMe ShoutOuts

-• You could also use Launchers in your onboarding flow for some self-guidance.
-When users click on Launchers, a new action like a Smart Walk-Thru will get triggered.
+• Launchers for self-service: When users click on Launchers, a new action like a Smart Walk-Thru will get triggered.
 Users can click on each Launcher you create to learn more about your platform.

 WalkMe Launchers